 Santa's Grumpy Elf shares a little secret

-I'm Santa's Grumpy Elf and right now I'm grumpy because I'm all out of cookies (again!) and you're asking me questions!
+I'm Santa's Grumpy Elf.
+And right now I'm even more grumpy.
+Why?
+Because I'm all out of cookies (again!) and you're asking me questions!

 Do you want to know more about where Santa Claus lives?
 Well keep reading then!

 Everyone knows Santa Claus lives at the North Pole!
 But where exactly in Canada is it?
 After all, there is more than one North Pole in Canada!
 (Ssh!
 I didn't tell you that!)
 Well, that's another one of Santa's secrets.

 There's the cold, cold North Pole at the

 But people forget there's also the Magnetic North Pole.